2012 Portage Historic Preservation

 Unique historic preservation of a 1880’s Second Empire Victorian home.

-This was a unique project not only for its historical significance but also for its logistical challenges of working between 40 and 60 feet off the ground.
+This was a unique project not only for its historical significance but also for the logistical challenges working between 40 and 60 feet off the ground.

 - Project Year: 2012